Yomguithereal/baobab-react/docs/mixins.md

 Now that the tree is created, we should bind our React app to it by "rooting" our top-level component.

-Under the hood, this component will simply propagate the tree to its descendants through React's context so that "branched" component may use data from the tree afterwards.
+Under the hood, this component will simply propagate the tree to its descendants using React's context so that "branched" component may subscribe to updates of parts of the tree afterwards.

 *main.jsx*